Rory Skinner: 2022

 In 2022, Skinner had two wildcard rides in the Moto2 world championship, organised by John Hopkins with his American Racing team.

-2023–
+American Racing Team (2023)

-In October 2022 Skinner signed to race in the Moto2 world championship for the American Racing team during 2023 and 2024.
+In October 2022, Skinner signed to race in the Moto2 world championship for the American Racing team during 2023 and 2024.
+In late 2023, his contract was terminated with Marcos Ramírez announced as replacement rider.